pierluigiferrari/particle_filter/README.md

     cd uWebSockets
     git checkout e94b6e1
     ```
     Some function signatures have changed in v0.14.x.
-See [this PR](https://github.com/udacity/CarND-MPC-Project/pull/3) for more details.
 * The simulator which you can download from [here](https://github.com/udacity/self-driving-car-sim/releases).

 ## Basic Build Instructions